 Prime Verification Status

-Before primes are added to the List of Largest Known Primes, they must be first be verified, comments must be checked and they must meet the size requirements.
-Below we show the status of these primes (if any) that are awaiting verificiation (of any age) as well as those modified (for any reason) in the last 72 hours.
+Before primes are added to the List of Largest Known Primes, they must be first be verified, comments must be checked, and they must meet the size requirements.
+Below we show the status of these primes (if any) that are awaiting verification (of any age) as well as those modified (for any reason) in the last 72 hours.
 Click on the prime's id for more detailed information.
 The color code is at the bottom of the page.

 idprime digitswhowhencomment

-140948348958392131072 + 1 1119719 L5974 Jul 2025 Generalized Fermat
+14128218529322524288 + 1 3810452 L5974 Dec 2025

 Legend